 Typical withdrawal symptoms from benzodiazepines include:

 Withdrawal from benzodiazepines usually begins about two to three days after your last use.
 The worst withdrawal symptoms are typically felt around a week to 10 days after the last use.
 You should start to feel much better after two to three weeks.
 Librium has a relatively long half-life when compared to other drugs, so it takes longer than other drugs to be eliminated from your system.

 The exact timeline of the detoxification process varies from person to person, depending on many personal factors.
 Your health and history of substance use are two significant influencing factors.
 The good news, though, is that withdrawal will not last forever.
 It is a time-limited process that will end at some point.

 Additional factors that influence the withdrawal process are:

 There are medicines available to manage difficult withdrawal symptoms.
 Doctors can prescribe longer-acting benzodiazepines than Librium that will help to make the withdrawal process slower and less uncomfortable.
 These medicines act on the GABA neurotransmitter in the brain the same way Librium does, but they do not produce the same high or cravings that someone addicted to Librium experiences.
-By replacing Librium with these alternative benzodiazepines, the individual can be gradually tapered off the drugs altogether without experiencing such challenging withdrawal symptoms.

 Following proper support and management of withdrawal symptoms, the psychological components of addiction must be addressed.
 Going through the medical detox and withdrawal period is an important step in the addiction treatment process, but it is not sufficient on its own to promote long-term recovery.
 Medically assisted detox followed with psychological support in the form of individual and group therapy gives you the best chances for staying sober after treatment ends.